krksgbr/driver/Readme.md

 This application can be run as a Windows service (<https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/new-service>).

 A PowerShell script is provided to download and install the latest version as a Windows service.
-To run the script enter following command in an administrative PowerShell:
+Run it with the following command in a PowerShell.

+**Note:** You need to run it as an administrator.

 ```
 PS C:\ Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/dividat/driver/master/install.ps1'))